Compare insurance for self-employed tutors and teachers

-If you teach students in your home, their home or other premises that you control such as a private office, you’ll also need to consider public liability insurance.
+If you teach students in your own home, their home or at a premises you hired for teaching purposes, you’ll need to consider public liability insurance.

-There are other forms of insurance that you should consider depending on your circumstances.
-If you employ other tutors or private teachers, you’re required by law to have employers’ liability insurance cover in place.
-This protects you against claims costs should those employees get injured or become ill due to work they’ve done for you.
+If you employ other tutors or anyone else, you’ll be required by law to take out employers’ liability insurance.
+This can protect you against the costs of a claim if an employee gets injured or becomes ill due to work they’ve done for you.